If you wanted, you could even automatically send that PDF straight to your inbox by adding an optional part to the integration.

 Now, we have to locate that file using the Google Docs API so we can turn it into a PDF.

 First, add another step.
-This time, it’s a “Search” step, but you just do exactly the same thing as you did before – click “Add a Step” in the left panel, select “Action/Search”, and look for “Google Docs”.
+This time, it’s a “Search” step, but you just do exactly the same thing as you did before – Hit the + button to add a step, select “Action/Search”, and look for “Google Docs”.

 The difference is, now you have to select “Find a Document” as the option:

-Connect your Google Docs account, same as before, and proceed to setting up the “Edit Options” step.
+Connect your Google Docs account, same as before, and proceed to set up the “Edit Options” step.

 Just make sure the document name uses the field from step 2, or whatever field you used to declare your document name: